jekyll/minima/_posts/2021-04-23-great-portfolios.md

 tags: misc
 ---

 A portfolio is maybe the most important thing for a designer looking for work.
 I talk to a lot of early career designers who have done great work, but don't adequately show it on their portfolios.
+Recruiters are also curious about your personality—what drives you?
+Your side projects or hobbies—something you do for yourself or your community could be what speaks the most about you as a person.

 This is a list of sites that I think are great to look at for inspiration.

 ## Portfolios